 Due to the fairness and allocation efficiency, auctions are attractive market-based mechanisms to distribute resources.
-Examples include FCC spectrum license auctions in the Unite States [6], and auctions for UMTS [16] and LTE [18] in Europe.
+Examples include FCC spectrum license auctions in the Unite States [3], and auctions for UMTS [4] and LTE [5] in Europe.
 While these auctions target only at large wireless service providers, our focus is secondary spectrum markets of small wireless applications, such as community wireless networks and home wireless networks.

 Designing a feasible and practical spectrum auction has its own challenges.
 The first major challenge comes from the strategic behaviors of rational and selfish wireless users.
 In practical spectrum auctions, selfish users can not only misreport their valuations, but also their channel demands, to increase their utilities.
-We call them unknown users when both the valuations and channel demands are private information.
-The model of unknown users does not fall into the family of conventional mechanism design with one-parameter domains [1], and has not been considered in any of the existing work for spectrum auctions.
+We call them unknown users when both the valuations and channel demands are private information [6], [7].
+The model of unknown users does not fall into the family of conventional auction mechanisms with one-parameter domains [8], and has not been considered in the existing work for spectrum auctions.